 What is Fraud?

 To commit the crime of fraud is to lie or use deceit in order to take something of value from someone else.
 Fraud is a white-collar crime, or a nonviolent, financially-motivated crime, typically committed by business executives and government professionals, and these types of federal crimes are punished harshly under federal law.
-There are many different types of fraud that can be charged and tried in federal court, including bankruptcy fraud, mail fraud, wire fraud, securities fraud, mortgage fraud, and credit card fraud, and while the essential components of a federal fraud case can be similar from offense to offense, each type of fraud has unique elements that set it apart from other fraudulent criminal conduct.
+There are many different types of fraud that can be charged and tried in federal court, including bankruptcy fraud, mail fraud, wire fraud, securities fraud, mortgage fraud, paycheck protection program fraud and credit card fraud, and while the essential components of a federal fraud case can be similar from offense to offense, each type of fraud has unique elements that set it apart from other fraudulent criminal conduct.

 What is Bankruptcy Fraud?